Newborn Genetic, Metabolic, Endocrine, and Hemoglobinopathy Screening Program and Newborn Hearing Loss Screening Program (216-RICR-20-05-1)

 4. "Health care facilities" means facilities licensed under the provision of R.I.
 Gen. Laws Chapter 23-17 and the regulations promulgated thereunder.
 Health care facilities include, but are not limited to, hospitals, birth centers, and other health care facilities subject to licensure.

-7. "Newborn testing for hearing loss” means screening and evaluation through the Rhode Island Hearing Assessment Program (RIHAP), using procedures prescribed by the Director.
+8. "Newborn testing for hearing loss” means screening and evaluation through the Rhode Island Early Hearing Detection and Intervention Program (RI-EHDI), using procedures prescribed by the Director.

-1.3 Newborn Metabolic, Endocrine, and Hemoglobinopathy Screening Program
+1.3 Newborn Genetic, Metabolic, Endocrine, and Hemoglobinopathy Screening Program

 A. The physician and/or midwife attending a newborn child shall cause said child to be subject to screening tests for the conditions listed below.
-Provided, however, if parents of a newborn child object thereto, on the grounds that such tests conflict with their religious tenets and practices pursuant to R.I.
-Gen. Laws § 23-13-14, such tests shall not be performed.
+Notwithstanding the foregoing, if parents of a newborn child object to the screening tests on the grounds that such tests conflict with their religious tenets and practices, such tests shall not be performed, in accordance with R.I.
+Gen. Laws § 23-13-14.

 1. Amino Acid Metabolism Disorders